Northie/x1i/README.md

 An out method could call the in method of its self again, but without care this could lead to an infinate loop.

+### View Filter ###

+It is in the filter list where a view layer can be added.
+A view filter's In method wll have access to the request object and the Out method will have access to all the data from the endpoint.
+The implementation of how the data is rendered is up to the developer - it could be anything from json encoding the data as part of an api response, through including a basic php+html template right through to initialising a full 3rd party templating library

 ### Events and Plugins

 An event handler is provided whereby at any point in the execution of a request an event can be triggered.
 In practice the event name is a string, passed to the event handling function.
 The event handler will match the given string to any plugins registered to that event name.

 To use plugins, write a plugin class in the plugins folder of the application, or {modulename}/plugins with a plublic static method "RegisterMe".
 Bind the plugin class to the event names here

 ### Modules

+Modules can be used to separate concerns.
+The directory and class structure inside a module follows the same structure as the main application with contexts, endpoints, plugins etc.

 # Setup